Qowaiv/qowaiv-domainmodel/README.md

 the actual call is a (one-time) compiled expression, stored in a dictionary.
 It can deal with any (except `void`, including both sync and async) return type, and any (generic) command handler interface of preference.

+If a method with an additional `System.Threading.CancelationToken` parameter is available, that method is preferred.
+If needed, an default token is added, or - if provided but not available - ignored.

 A typical implementation, using Microsoft's `System.IServiceProvider`, looks like this: